Converg3nce/matic-docs/docs/staking/faqs.md

 ### How is proposer bonus calculated?

-Let’s have a look at some of the varying state of affairs affecting the checkpoint cost with following assumptions:
+Let’s have a look at a scenario affecting the checkpoint cost with the following assumptions:

-- Eth Price: $200
+- ETH Price: $200
-- Matic Price: $.013
+- MATIC Price: $0.013
 - Gwei considered: 30
-- Gas considered: 1500000
+- Gas considered: 1,000,000
 - Checkpoint interval: 15 mins

-Checkpoint cost to reward ratio pertaining to the checkpoint reward during the first year of live network based on the above assumptions comes to be 7.77%
+Checkpoint cost-to-reward ratio pertaining to the checkpoint reward during the first year of live network based on the above assumptions comes to 5.18%.

-If we were to update the interval to 30 mins, then the same ratio comes down to be 3.89%
+If we were to update the interval to 30 mins, then the same ratio comes down to be 2.59%

-Let’s say that during the initial phase if we were to go ahead with the same assumptions as stated above with the checkpoint interval being 15 mins, then the bonus to be paid out to the checkpoint proposer will be 7.77% and the algorithm will update this bonus number dynamically depending upon the current checkpoint cost.
+Let’s say that during the initial phase if we were to go ahead with the same assumptions as stated above with the checkpoint interval being 15 mins, then the bonus to be paid out to the checkpoint proposer will be 5.18% and the algorithm will update this bonus number dynamically depending upon the current checkpoint cost.
 Please note that this updated bonus value will come into effect based on the governance and consensus between the validators.

-If at some point in time during the first year, and proposer bonus being at 7.77%, if the total bonded tokens in the system is 1 billion, then the network reward rate is 30% and the effective reward rate for every staker other than the proposer, after deducting the bonus component from the checkpoint reward, is 27.67%
+If at some point in time during the first year, and proposer bonus being at 5.18%, if the total bonded tokens in the system is 1 billion, then the network reward rate is 30% and the effective reward rate for every staker other than the proposer, after deducting the bonus component from the checkpoint reward, is 28.45%

+Please note that the cost has been calculated pre-istanbul and will decrease significantly now.

-Encouraging the proposer to include all signatures
+### Encouraging the proposer to include all signatures
 To avail the bonus completely, the proposer would need to include all signatures in the checkpoint.
 Because the protocol desires 2/3+1 weight of the total stake, the checkpoint will be accepted even with 80% votes.
 However, in this case, proposer gets only 80% of the calculated bonus.